Children’s Art Classes in Johannesburg

 From which age do you teach?

-The best age to start is from age 7 onwards.
-I do however have some very talented 5-year-olds in my classes.
+The best age to start is from age 6 onwards.
 However, by 7 years old your child would have developed the motor skills required to write.
 This allows them to progress with the fundamentals of drawing rapidly.
-This being said we have often assisted children to develop these skills through art from age 5.
-Some children who have done Occupational Therapy (OT) have been able to seize OT, due to art classes.
-So we guess the short answer is from age 5 onwards.
+This being said we have often assisted children to develop these skills through art.

 What is the structure of the children’s art classes?